trufflesuite/trufflesuite.com/src/blog/truffle-v5-has-arrived.md

   that will persist only for you.
 Use caution with crypto security when working with mnemonics and private keys!!!!!

-- **Debugger Improvements** - v5 includes debugger breakpoints!
+- **Debugger improvements** - v5 includes debugger breakpoints!
 Add breakpoints using the ’b’ command and remove them using the ‘B’ command.
 Additionally we have added mapping support for the debugger!

-- **`truffle init` / `truffle unbox`** - These commands have been improved you are now asked if you want to overwrite files.
-A force command has also been added to overwrite the files automatically.
+- **`truffle init` / `truffle unbox`** - These commands have been improved and you are now asked if you want to overwrite files in the case of name conflicts in the target directory.
+A force option (--force) has also been added in the case where you wish to overwrite the files automatically and avoid the prompt.

-- **`async`/`await`** - now supported in Truffle consoles.
+- **`async`/`await`** - Support for async/await syntax in the Truffle console
+  is also now available!

-Looking towards the future we are hoping to add third-party plugins, and we hope through our fancy improved analaytics to provide features the community needs most!
+Looking towards the future we intend to add third-party plugins and hope through our fancy, improved analaytics to provide features the community needs most!

 {{#> breakout}}